NeuroTechX/ntx_slack_archive/introductions.md

  >yannick  and I are both based out of Montreal.
 If you ever make the trip to Montreal, let us know

+8/16/2017 4:21 PM

+ **dano** :

+ >Hey Jae, you should drop by one of our meetups in Toronto and drop some knowledge!
+We'd love to hear more about your BCI paradigm